 Job had ten children (seven sons and three daughters) who were grown.
 Job 1:18–19 says,

 “Thy sons and thy daughters were eating and drinking wine in their eldest brother's house: And, behold, there came a great wind from the wilderness, and smote the four corners of the house, and it fell upon the young men, and they are dead….”

 Job's children are referred to as “young men,” meaning, “young adults.”
 Job's eldest son had his own house.
 Job's other nine children may have had their own houses also.

 We don't know exactly when Job lived.
 But he could have lived after the time of Abraham, Isaac, and Jacob.
 This could fit because Job only lived 140 years after all his trials were over (Job 42:16).
 God, in essence, gave Job a “new” or “second” life (including ten more children) because of all that he had been through.
-And since after the time of Abraham, Isaac, and Jacob men's lives were now limited to about 120 to 140 years, his “new” or “second” life, so to speak, was then limited to 140 years.
+And since after the time of Abraham, Isaac, and Jacob men's lives were now limited to 140 years, his “new” or “second” life, so to speak, was then limited to 140 years.